-This is a Rad Elec E-PERM® radon detector.
-They will be hanging in rooms throughout NSAA, including the US Naval Academy (USNA), for a year-long study.
+This is a Rad Elec E-PERM[®] radon detector.
+They will be hanging in select rooms throughout base for a year-long study.

 What Is Radon?

 Radon is a colorless, odorless, tasteless gas that is produced by the breakdown (radioactive decay) of naturally occurring uranium.
 Outdoors, radon is harmlessly diluted by the atmosphere.
 However, sometimes in enclosed places like homes and buildings, radon can accumulate to levels prompting corrective action.